Welcome to MyBoard

-The cost to you to participate as a MyBoard mentee is $1,350 (current member rate: $1,250).
+The MyBoard program cost is $1,350 (current member rate: $1,250).
 Partial scholarship assistance may be available.
-This fee includes assignment to a board comprised of four mentors, five meetings with your MyBoard, three workshops and member benefits for a one year period.
+This fee includes assignment to a board comprised of four mentors, five meetings with your MyBoard, and member benefits for a one year period.

 Interested women business owners are asked to complete the application - Click here to apply!

 Applications must be fully completed and submitted to be considered for participation in the MyBoard program.